nFerrar/Iter/README.md

 and they can be limited to running once or a set number of times.
 Or infintly.

+ALL NEW!
+You can now randomise events!
+Super grindy gameplay can now be implemented. yay.

 A limitation of the events system is that currently each action can only be performed once per event, however this can be cicumvented as events can trigger other events.

 Three types of things!